yowainwright/mini-cookies/README.md

 # Mini Cookies 🍪

-Mini Cookies is a simple and minimalistic cookie management tool.
+Mini Cookies is a simple and minimalistic cookie management tool with zero dependencies.

-Use (or try) it in your console right now!
+Use (or try) it in your \*browser's console right now!

 ```js
 eval(await (await fetch('https://unpkg.com/mini-cookies@latest/dist/mini-cookies.umd.js')).text())